 If you’re looking for a good bunch of treats that are free of refined sugar, here are a few of my favorites…

-- Paleo Triple Chocolate Mousse Shooters
+- Perfect Paleo Chocolate Cake

-#4 – Salt water
+#4 – Salt water.

 Salt water is really amazing.
 Some people swear by drinking it (sole water, anyone?).
 My husband is sure the using it in a Neti Pot helps him during allergy season.
 I can’t get a Neti Pot to work (I’m weird, ’cause it shouldn’t be that complicated), so I opt for gargling and rinsing with warm salt water.